Two Letters, Three Fathers, and a Reminder of What’s Really Important

 We can’t choose the time and place of our last breath.
 We can only choose what we do with our time before we draw that last one.

-NOTE: The problem of children spending so little time in nature motivated my 15-year-old son, Nate, and me to plan to climb the highest peak in the Lower 48, California’s 14,505-foot Mount Whitney, together this coming April to raise money for Big City Mountaineers, an organization that introduces urban youths to the wilderness—a cause Nate and I strongly believe in.
-We recently passed the halfway point toward our goal of raising at least $4,000 for BCM.
-Please click here to help us help more kids get outdoors.
+NOTE: The problem of children spending so little time in nature motivated my teenage son, Nate, and me to climb the highest peak in the Lower 48, California’s 14,505-foot Mount Whitney, to raise money for Big City Mountaineers, an organization that introduces urban youths to the wilderness—a cause Nate and I strongly believe in.
+Read my story about that climb and how our team, including five readers of The Big Outside, raised over $25,000 for Big City Mountaineers.

 See my stories “10 Tips For Raising Outdoors-Loving Kids,” “My Top 10 Family Adventures,” “Boy Trip, Girl Trip: Why I Take Father-Son and Father-Daughter Adventures,” all of my stories about family adventures at The Big Outside.